YuriSizov/godot-editor-theme-explorer/README.md

 Fonts are demonstrated using a sample text, that can be customized by a user.

+Fonts can also be explored in the Inspector as a normal resource.

 ### Styleboxes
 ![Icons tab](images/preview-5.png)

 Styleboxes are previewed by being applied to a small `Panel`.
 A lot of them do not carry any visual style, or can have a style that matches background, so a checkered background is used once again to give a better idea of what each Stylebox does.

+Styleboxes can also be explored in the Inspector as a normal resource.

 ### Constants
 ![Icons tab](images/preview-6.png)